 4. Expeditions: from two to four days depending on the level of the award.

 Universities and employers are increasingly expecting more from applicants and it is no longer enough to simply succeed in exams.
 In order to help our Sixth Form students reach their potential the Year 12 and 13 compulsory curriculum now includes one double period of Enrichment.
 The Enrichment program offers a wide range of subjects to genuinely broaden our students’ curriculum.
-This includes the following options: a range of PE activities, debating, book group, mentoring, computing, sociology and beginners MFL.
-These options change every term so the students may experience a range of activities.
+This includes the following options: a range of PE activities, debating, mentoring, social sciences and beginners MFL.

 Students are encouraged to take advantage of opportunities for study outside school.
 A wide range of theatre visits, retreats, field trips, conferences and exchanges are availalbe, as are trips to Ursuline Schools abroad and also either, Oxford or Cambrdige University.